 The Madville Times is about South Dakota politics.
 I discuss and invite you to discuss statewide and local issues.
-I love discussing news from all towns in South Dakota, big and small, but Madison (I grew up there) and Spearfish (I lived, worked, biked, and ran there), which occupy special spots in my heart and my blog.
+I love discussing news from all towns in South Dakota, big and small, but Madison (I grew up there) and Spearfish (I lived, worked, biked, and ran there) occupy special spots in my heart and my blog.

 I occasionally turn to national and international issues, usually because of their impact on South Dakota, sometimes just because I find them darned interesting.

 I make no pretense of objective reporting.
 I'm a South Dakota Democrat, the loyal opposition, and the closest thing to liberal media South Dakota produces.
 I make clear in my blog posts what I believe and what I want for my community.

 Whenever possible, I will offer quotes and hyperlinks to verify my facts and support my opinions.
 I encourage readers and commenters to do the same.